Lulu, Mel B and mayors celebrate their cities making Eurovision shortlist

 Cardiff withdrew its bid to host, citing the complexity of staging which meant a significant number of scheduled events in the Principality Stadium during spring 2023 would have had to be cancelled.

-Scott Mills joined Zoe Ball on her BBC Two Breakfast show to announce the shortlist of host cities on Friday, alongside Eurovision executive supervisor Martin Osterdahl.
+Scott Mills joined Zoe Ball on her BBC Radio 2 Breakfast show to announce the shortlist of host cities on Friday, alongside Eurovision executive supervisor Martin Osterdahl.

 The BBC, which broadcasts the contest in the UK, and the EBU made the shortlist selection based on the cities’ “capacity, capability and experience to host an event of this scale and complexity”.